In this article

 How do you get started with automated reconciliation?

 Start by mapping your payment sources and remittance formats, then choose a tool that can read them without forcing clean inputs.
-Connect bank feeds and processors, set matching rules, and define how exceptions are routed.
-Monk customers typically go live in four days, so value arrives quickly rather than after a long implementation.
+Connect bank feeds and processors, set matching rules, and define how exceptions are routed to your team.

 Frequently Asked Questions